CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 ⸺

+### Job Execution and SLURM Usage
+Most scripts in this repository are designed to run locally or on any Unix-based system without requiring SLURM.
+However, some computationally intensive steps — such as read trimming (`trimming.sh`), transcriptome assembly (`trinity_run.sh`), and annotation with Trinotate — may benefit from or require execution on a high-performance computing (HPC) system.
+Where applicable, SLURM-specific usage (e.g., `--array`, `--cpus-per-task`, `--mem`) is documented in the script sections or usage examples.

+> This flexible design allows users to reproduce the pipeline on both local machines and HPC environments, depending on available resources and dataset size.

+⸺

 ### Singularity Container for Trinity
 To ensure reproducibility and consistent software environments, all steps related to transcriptome assembly were performed within a Singularity container.